lightning/bolts/02-peer-protocol.md

 `funding_locked` after a reasonable timeout.

-A non-funding node SHOULD forget the channel if it does not see the funding transaction after a reasonable timeout.
+A non-funding node SHOULD forget the channel if it does not see the funding transaction after a reasonable timeout, and MAY forget the channel or perform unilateral close if it does not receive `funding_locked` after a reasonable timeout.

 #### Rationale